-The John J. Earley Office and Studio is significant as the work-space of John J. Earley, the artist, architect, and engineer who perfected a method of mixing and exposing the aggregate that combines with cement and water to produce concrete.
-Earley’s architectural concrete was not only durable, but attractive.
+The John J. Earley Office and Studio is significant as the workspace of John J. Earley, the artist, architect, and engineer who perfected a method of mixing and exposing the aggregate that combines with cement and water to produce concrete.
+Earley is notable for his architectural concrete, which combined durability with beauty.

 DC Inventory: January 28, 2010